This event will be delivered via Zoom online.

 If you are interested in WPF Therapy upcoming events, please check our Eventbrite page.

-This event should be interesting and accessible for anyone interested in the topic, including qualified counsellors and psychotherapists and the general public.
-This event is open to all.
+This course should be interesting and accessible for anyone interested in psychoanalysis, including qualified counsellors and psychotherapists as well as those in training.
+Please note that by booking on this event you agree to keep all discussion confidential.

 Please note that by booking a ticket for this event, you are agreeing to our Terms and Conditions for CPD events, so please read through them carefully before making your purchase.